glenridgeboyscouts/glenridgeboyscouts.org/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-5. You can start editing the page by modifying `src/app/page.tsx`.
+5. You can start editing the home page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 6. When you are satisfied with your changes, create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and wait for it to be reviewed and acted upon.